 Scientific Profile of the Collaborative Research Center 805

-At the Collaborative Research Center (CRC) 805, researchers from the fields of mechanical engineering and mathematics work closely together.
+At the Collaborative Research Center (CRC) 805, about40 researchers from the fields of mechanical engineering, mathematics and law work closely together.
 Our common goal is to control uncertainty in load carrying systems.
 Together, we investigate new methods for product development under uncertainty, enhance procedures in manufacturing, and establish advanced mechatronic and adaptronic technologies to stabilize load-bearing systems during usage.

 The social and economic impact of uncertainty is tremendous.
 This is reflected in the alarmingly high number of product recalls.
 At times, more than one million vehicles a year are recalled by manufacturers in the automotive industry.
 By controlling uncertainty, product failures can be limited, safety factors can be minimized, current oversizing can be avoided, and thus resources can be saved.

-- Projects related to the production phase further optimize process chains by means of mathematical methods, design forming and cutting production processes with continuous production quality, and integrate functional materials for active components in synchronization with product shaping.
+- In the Projects focusing on the production phase, forming and cutting production processes are designed flexibly while maintaining the same production quality, and functional materials for active components are integrated synchronously with the shaping.

 - In the project area usage, methods as well as passive, semi-active and active technologies are developed and tested in order to control uncertainty during the usage phase of load-carrying structures.